campanam/vcf2aln/README.md

 # vcf2aln
 Script to convert multi-sample VCFs to FASTA alignments without assuming the reference sequence when data are missing.
-Users can apply a variety of data filters, produce phased/unphased, concatenated/split alignments, etc.
+Users can apply a variety of data filters, produce phased/unphased, concatenated/split alignments, etc. VCF data can be read either from previously generated files or from piped uncompressed VCF streams.

 ## Authors
 Michael G. Campana & Jacob A. West-Roberts, 2017-2019